 Holding the title for one of the world’s smallest monkeys, it’s the pygmy marmoset.
 To date, this is one of the smallest known primates in the world.
-They live in northern Bolivia, Brazil, Columbia, Ecuador, and Peru.
+They live in northern Bolivia, Brazil, Colombia, Ecuador, and Peru.
 Pygmy marmosets like lowland forests, tropical rainforests, and areas that are flooded for at least 3 months out of the year.
 They are tiny but their tail is long… longer than their body!
 This tail, unlike other new world monkeys, is not prehensile.
 Rather, it is used for balancing while it darts through the forest trees.
 They go by several names: the Dwarf Monkey, Pocket Monkey, and Little Lion.
 These miniature monkeys are listed as Vulnerable by the IUCN, due to habitat loss and over-collection for the pet trade.

 First the Stats…